Experienced Trial and Appellate Lawyer

-- Won an $80 million settlement in a race discrimination class action;
+- won an $80 million settlement from Sodexho Marriott in an employment discrimination class action;

-- Successfully defended a Teamsters local president on fraud charges;
+- successfully defended a Teamsters Union Local President against fraud charges;

-- Overturned death sentences for clients in Alabama, Ohio, and Virginia; and
+- convinced courts and Governors to vacate or commute death sentences in Alabama, Ohio, and Virginia.

 John Howley graduated from Skidmore College and earned his law degree magna cum laude from New York Law School, where he was Articles Editor at the Law Review.
-He also served as an intern to U.S. District Judge Kevin Thomas Duffy and to former U.S. Magistrate, later U.S. District Judge Shira A. Scheindlin.
+During law school, he served as an intern to U.S. District Judge Kevin Thomas Duffy and to former U.S. Magistrate, later U.S. District Judge Shira A. Scheindlin.

-Upon graduation, Mr. Howley served as a law clerk to Judge Roger J. Miner on the U.S. Court of Appeals for the Second Circuit.
+Upon graduation, John served as a law clerk to Judge Roger J. Miner on the U.S. Court of Appeals for the Second Circuit.
 He then joined Kaye Scholer LLP, where he became a partner in the firm’s litigation department.
-While at Kaye Scholer, Mr. Howley represented major pharmaceutical companies in government investigations, class actions, and complex litigation.
+While at Kaye Scholer, John represented major pharmaceutical and energy companies in employment class actions and other complex litigation.

-After 20 years representing multinational corporations, Mr. Howley formed his own law firm to provide individuals with the same high-quality legal advice and aggressive advocacy.
+After 20 years of representing multinational corporations, John formed The Howley Law Firm to give people the same high-quality legal advice and aggressive advocacy.
 He derives great personal satisfaction by working directly with clients and helping them through the legal process, step by step.

-Mr. Howley’s commitment to making a difference extends to his volunteer work.
-He has served as Vice Chair of the Skidmore College Board of Trustees, as Vice Chair of the Northfield Mount Hermon School Board of Trustees, and as a Trustee of New York Law School and the Commission on Independent Colleges and Universities.
-He is also Chairman Emeritus of the Philippine American Chamber of Commerce, Inc.
+John’s commitment to making a difference extends to his volunteer work.
+He has served as a Trustee of The Lawyers Committee for Civil Rights Under Law, as Vice-Chair of the Skidmore College Board of Trustees, as Vice Chair of the Northfield Mount Hermon School Board of Trustees, and as a Trustee of New York Law School and the Commission on Independent Colleges and Universities.
+He is Chairman Emeritus of the Philippine American Chamber of Commerce, Inc.